core-wg/senml-spec/media-crypto-req/draft-ismail-avtcore-sec-media-req-00.md

 =======================

-This specification is all about new requirements for a system for securing RTP headers seperatley from the RTP body.
+This specification is all about new requirements for a system for securing RTP headers separately from the RTP body.